 As a community which emphasises moral standards, we recognise and value difference, justice, consideration and respecting each individual’s rights to live and learn in our community.
 The school aims to foster a community in which all can effectively participate in learning throughout the curriculum.

-At St Dominic’s we us MAPA to manage all behaviours and consequences.
-MAPA is the Management of Actual or Potential Aggression.
-This programme helps develop the essential knowledge and skills to manage the people we support who present challenging, aggressive, or violent behaviour.
-MAPA is a behaviour management programme designed to staff provide for the best possible care, welfare, safety and security of our pupils and students.
+At St Dominic’s we use CPI (Crisis Prevention and Intervention Training) to support all behaviours and consequences.
+CPI helps develop the essential knowledge and skills to support the pupils and students who present challenging, aggressive, or violent behaviour.
+CPI is de-escalation and behaviour support training designed to equip staff with the necessary skills to provide for the best possible care, welfare, safety and security of our pupils and students.